engn33r/curve-docs/docs/factory-pools.rst

 Adding and Removing Liquidity
 =============================

-Note that if you wish to add or remove liqudity using the underlying assets within the base pool, you must use a :ref:`depositor contract <factory-deposits>`.
+Note that if you wish to add or remove liquidity using the underlying assets within the base pool, you must use a :ref:`depositor contract <factory-deposits>`.

 .. py:function:: StableSwap.calc_token_amount(_amounts: uint256[2], _is_deposit: bool) -> uint256: view